-The first step is to get the left shoulder slightly of the ground and lean onto the right shoulder.
+The first step is to get the left shoulder slightly off the ground and lean onto the right shoulder.
 This is done through thoracic rotation, sure, a part of the lumbar slightly moves too but we’ll focus on the thoracic spine.
 Thoracic rotation is when you’re sitting down and bringing one shoulder forward while bringing the other one back.
-The muscles involved for this action are the internal obliques, external obliques, rotatores breves, rotatores longi, and multifidus.
+The muscles involved in this action are the internal obliques, external obliques, rotatores breves, rotatores longi, and multifidus.
 These last three run along your spinal column on both sides.
 Your left leg pressing into the ground is also going to assist with getting that first part of the movement going.

 The second step is scapula adduction.